j3k0/cordova-plugin-purchase-documentation/guides/consumable-android.md

 There's might be some delay between creating a product on the Google Play Console and seeing it in your app.
 If your product doesn't show up after 24h, then you should start to worry.
 {% endhint %}

+## 8. Prepare Test Accounts

+To test your Google Play Billing implementation with actual in-app purchases, you must use a test account.
+By default, the only test account registered is the one that's associated with your developer account.
+You can register additional test accounts by using the Google Play Console.

+1. Navigate to Settings > Account details.
+2. In the License Testing section, add your tester's email addresses to Gmail accounts with testing access field.
+3. Save your changes.

+{% hint style="info" %}
+Testers can begin making purchases of your in-app products within 15 minutes.
+{% endhint %}

 # Coding